Pelosi appoints 2nd GOP critic of Trump to Jan. 6 committee

 “I will work diligently to ensure we get to the truth and hold those responsible for the attack fully accountable," he said.

-House Republican leader Kevin McCarthy has said the GOP will not participate after Pelosi, D-Calif., refused to accept the members he picked.
+House Republican leader Kevin McCarthy has said the GOP will not participate after Pelosi, D-Calif., refused to accept two of the members he picked.

 McCarthy, R-Calif., has said the committee was a “sham process” and withdrew his five members when Pelosi rejected two of them, Reps.
 Jim Banks of Indiana and Jim Jordan of Ohio.
 Both voted on Jan.
-6 against certifying Biden’s election victory over Trump.
+6 against certifying Biden’s election victory over Trump and both are outspoken allies of the former president.

+In a statement Sunday, McCarthy said Pelosi's decision to reject his picks and appoint members “who share her preconceived narrative will not yield a serious investigation” and is intended “to satisfy her political objectives.”

 Kinzinger and Cheney have faulted Trump as a factor in spurring the insurrection with his persistently false claims that the 2020 election was “stolen” due to voting fraud.